dfuse-io/docs/content/eosio/public-apis/tutorials/streaming-transactions.md

 {{< /tabs >}}

 ## Refreshing your JWT token
 Tokens have a life span of 24h (that can vary) and need to be refreshed before they expire.
-Please see {{< external-link href="https://docs.dfuse.io/#authentication" title="Lifecycle of short-lived JWTs">}}
+Please see [Lifecycle of short-lived JWTs]({{< relref "/notions/dfuse-cloud/authentication#lifecycle-of-short-lived-jwts" >}}) for more information.

-https://auth.dfuse.io/v1/auth/issue endpoint is rated limited.
-Full documentation can be found here {{< external-link href="https://docs.dfuse.io/#authentication" title="API key types & Rate limiting">}}
+The https://auth.dfuse.io/v1/auth/issue endpoint is rate-limited.
+Full auth documentation can be found [here]({{< relref "/notions/dfuse-cloud/authentication" >}}).

 {{< tabs "jwt-refresh" >}}
 {{< tab lang="go" >}}